fsismondi/ioppytest/README.md

 ## (opt 2.1) Set up up the message broker

-The interop testing tool use RabbitMQ (RMQ) message broker for sending messages between its components, and the remote ones (like the agent).
+`ioppytest`, the interop testing tool, uses `RabbitMQ` (RMQ), a `AMQP` message broker.

-RMQ broker is a component which is **external** to the testing tool and which establish the session and infrastructure so components can communicate with each other during the test session.
+All components taking part of the test setup use AMQP for communications, this is used between remote components, like the `agent`, but also for interprocess communications of `ioppytest` tool.

 If using [go.f-interop.eu](go.f-interop.eu) then this is automatically set-up for you.

 When running a standalone setup the user first needs to have a RMQ broker running..

 The options for this are: